Diamondbacks–Dodgers rivalry: 2023: Second NLDS matchup

 The second half of the 2023 season saw the Dodgers win the NL West and the Diamondbacks finish second, securing the final Wild Card spot in the league.
 Following a 2-game sweep of the Milwaukee Brewers in the NL Wild Card Series, the Diamondbacks were set to once again face the Dodgers in the NL Division Series.
 Game 1 saw an aggressive showing from the Diamondbacks against Clayton Kershaw as they scored 11 runs within the first four innings, running away with the victory.
 The Diamondbacks would eventually earn a sweep with their 4-2 victories in Games 2 and 3.
 Notably, Arizona clinched the series at Chase Field, marking their first postseason series win at home since their World Series walkoff victory over the New York Yankees in 2001.
 Game 3 was also notable for the third inning where Geraldo Perdomo, Ketel Marte, Christian Walker, and Gabriel Moreno each hit a home run in the bottom of the third inning, making it the first time ever in playoff history where a team hit four home runs in one inning.
 The Diamondbacks later reached the 2023 World Series, losing to the Texas Rangers in five games.

-As of the end of the season, the Dodgers lead the regular season series 273–205, but are tied with a 3-3 record in postseason meetings (and by extension, are tied 1–1 in postseason series matchups).
+As of the end of the regular season, the Dodgers lead the regular season series 279–212, but are tied with a 3–3 record in postseason meetings (and by extension, are tied 1–1 in postseason series matchups).